 Prior to moving to Atlanta, I lived in New York City where I volunteered with the Men’s Sexual Health Project and at Callen-Lorde Community Health Center in Chelsea, both of which are involved in LGBT-focused healthcare.

 My primary passion is healthcare for LGBT individuals, where my interests include sexual health, trans-health, HIV treatment/prevention, and hormone replacement therapy.
 I have been with T. Douglas Gurley MD since January 2016 and am proud to be a part of a team whose focus is on providing quality, compassionate healthcare for our community.

 Allow me to share my story of what I have experienced firsthand and how I have grown to understand the unique challenges in healthcare that we face as LGBT.
 Too many times friends and patients have told me how they were treated by a doctor or nurse who “did not understand them” or who judged them based on their sexual practices.
 I have friends and patients who have shared with me how they were too afraid or embarrassed to get an HIV test in their small towns back in Alabama, West Virginia or North Carolina – or even here in Atlanta – due to fear of being shamed.
 I have heard the stories from my HIV positive friends and patients who tell me they were too fearful to reveal their status to their medical provider in fear of being judged or treated differently.

 I Have Heard Your Stories

-The truth is that we are different and we deserve a medical provider who understands that a gay man, or a lesbian woman, or a transgender man or woman have different healthcare needs than a straight or cisgender person.
+The truth is that we are different and we deserve a medical provider who understands that a gay man, a lesbian woman, or a trans man or woman have different healthcare needs than a straight or cisgender person.
 We all deserve better.
 You deserve a medical provider who appreciates that there are specific challenges the LGBT community face when it comes to our health.
 You deserve a provider who understands and relates to you, a provider who keeps your best interests in mind.

 I look forward to working together with you.